-84 The origins of the belief of brilliant undergraduate students
+The origins of the belief of brilliant undergraduate students

-85 What is the origin of this belief of brilliant undergraduate students?
-Careful examination of data cited in support of this belief shows that the data is (a) obsolete, collected decades or 86 87 nearly a century ago, (b) often not representative of general nor specific populations, (c) often collected under unknown conditions and circumstances, and (d) often so poorly described that the 88 89 very basic characteristics of samples cannot be established.
-For example, Gottfredson (1997) 90 cited data from the Wonderlic Personnel Test (WPT) (Wonderlic, 1992) - a 20 minute, 50 item 91 long multiple choice test - to support her strong claims about the relationship between IQ and life 92 chances, training style, career potential, as well as her claim that IQ of undergraduate students 93 ranges from 112 to 120.
-Wonderlic (1992) itself states that the "mean score for college freshmen" is WAIS IQ 115 or WPT 24 and that "college graduate mean [WAIS] IQ [is] 120" or WPT 29 (see 94 p.
+What is the origin of this belief of brilliant undergraduate students?
+Careful examination of data cited in support of this belief shows that the data is (a) obsolete, collected decades or nearly a century ago, (b) often not representative of general nor specific populations, (c) often collected under unknown conditions and circumstances, and (d) often so poorly described that the very basic characteristics of samples cannot be established.
+For example, Gottfredson [1] cited data from the Wonderlic Personnel Test (WPT) [6] - a 20 minute, 50 item long multiple choice test - to support her strong claims about the relationship between IQ and life chances, training style, career potential, as well as her claim that IQ of undergraduate students ranges from 112 to 120.
+Wonderlic [6] itself states that the "mean score for college freshmen" is WAIS IQ 115 or WPT 24 and that "college graduate mean [WAIS] IQ [is] 120" or WPT 29 (see p.
 26).
-However, within Wonderlic's (1992) sample, college graduates' IQ actually ranged from

-96 80 to over 146 WAIS IQ points (see Wonderlic, 1992, p.
+However, within Wonderlic's [6] sample, college graduates' IQ actually ranged from 80 to over 146 WAIS IQ points (see Wonderlic [6], p.
 25, for a range of WPT scores and p.
-20

-97 for translation of WPT scores to WAIS Full Scale IQ (FSIQ).
-Most critically, Wonderlic's (1992)
+20 for translation of WPT scores to WAIS Full Scale IQ (FSIQ).
+Most critically, Wonderlic's [6] "norms" (p.

-98 "norms" (p.
 25) and specific occupation norms (p.
-27) are actually not norms at all; they are 99 scores of some job applicants somewhere, assessed under unknown circumstances, and assessed

-100 by unknown assessors.
-Examinees were never sampled to match any population census data,

-101 were not tested under standardized conditions, and nearly nothing is known about the examinees example, "Teacher" norms with a mean WPT of 26 or WAIS FSIQ of 113 were reported back by ten unknown companies and reflected scores of 500 applicants for some unspecified teaching

-102 themselves.
-In fact, Wonderlic (1992) indicates that the scores were reported back to Wonderlic including their age, education level, or primary teaching assignments (e.g., early childhood,elementary, secondary/high school, college).
+27) are actually not norms at all; they are scores of some job applicants somewhere, assessed under unknown circumstances, and assessed by unknown assessors.
+Examinees were never sampled to match any population census data, were not tested under standardized conditions, and nearly nothing is known about the examinees themselves.
+In fact, Wonderlic [6] indicates that the scores were reported back to Wonderlic Personnel Test Inc. by various companies that decided to use WPT to examine job applicants.
+For example, "Teacher" norms with a mean WPT of 26 or WAIS FSIQ of 113 were reported back by ten unknown companies and reflected scores of 500 applicants for some unspecified teaching jobs (see p.
+27).
+No other information was provided about these teaching job applicants, including their age, education level, or primary teaching assignments (e.g., early childhood, elementary, secondary/high school, college).